tangruize/spssh/README.md

 If using GUI terminal backends, the host REPL will be closed if all servers are closed.
 But in tmux, the host window will not be closed by default.
-You can set the argument `auto-exit` after `--tmux/--tmux-detach` to exit the tmux session (actually, panel 0.0) when all are disconnected.
+You can set the argument `--auto-exit` after `--tmux` to exit the tmux session (actually, panel 0.0) when all are disconnected.

-Set the argument `--client-tmux` to open tmux in the client.
+Set the argument `--client-tmux` to open tmux in the clients.
 If same clients are connected multiple times, they share the same tmux group (thus, run `tmux kill-session && exit` to close the window).
-If the host REPL exits with Ctrl+D, it kills client SSH connections, but client tmux sessions are still running.
+If the host REPL exits with Ctrl+D, it kills client SSH connections, but clients tmux sessions are still running.

 In the host REPL (not piped), press Ctrl + \ (backslash) to toggle line mode and char mode.
 In char mode, characters are sent to clients immediately, so that vim can function properly.